anshulxyz/todo-rs/README.md

 - Use arrow-keys to move up-and-down, press Enter or Space to mark a task done/undone
 - Press `a` to add a task.

-## Demo

 ## Development

-The tests are run on in-memory SQLite.

 Install dev dependencies and run tests